geoffreyrose/url-helper/README.md

-# url-helper
+# PHP URL Helper
-A simple helper to parse out different parts of a URL
+An easy-to-use PHP helper to parse out different parts of a URL

 Run Tests